 Similarly, allegations of breaches of The Data Protection Act can only be dealt with by the Information Commissioner’s Office.

-CIVEA also destroys documentation after a period of six months if a complaint is not pursued within that time.
-CIVEA is then unable to consider the matter further.
+CIVEA destroys documentation after a period of six months if a complaint is not pursued within that time and the matter cannot be considered any further.

 While it can be frustrating waiting for a response to your complaint, the enforcement company should be allowed sufficient time to investigate the complaint thoroughly.
 This may include obtaining and reviewing video evidence or taking statements from enforcement agents.
 Some complaints can take longer than others to investigate depending on their complexity, but the company should keep you up to date on the progress of the investigation.
 If you are concerned about a delay in your complaint being responded to, you should contact the company directly.